McDannald Ranch Fire Still Burning in Davis Mountains

 A wildfire that’s believed to have been started by lightning strike early Monday morning on McDannald Ranch, west of Brown Mountain in Jeff Davis County, is still burning.

+Volunteer firefighters from Marfa and Fort Davis are currently fighting the fire alongside a Georgia-based strike crew and the Texas Forest Service.
+Three single engine air tankers, or SEATS, 2 heavy air tankers and one Air TAC are fighting the fire aerially.

+The Fort Davis Fire Department says the western side of the fire has crossed the Livermore Ranch and Kelly Ranch Road.

-It’s the same area that burned in 2012 during the Livermore Ranch Complex Fire.
+It’s in the same area that burned in 2012 during the Livermore Ranch Complex Fire.

-As of Monday night, officials estimate the fire is affecting around 6,000 acres of grassland in the Davis Mountains area.
+On of Monday night, officials estimated the fire to be affecting around 6,000 acres of grassland in the Davis Mountains area.

+Incident Update: #McDannaldFire in Jeff Davis County is approx. 6,000 acres and is 10 percent contained.
+No structures reported lost. #txfire pic.twitter.com/KqQUSzYYwU

-Ground crews returning to the scene Tuesday morning are working to contain the eastern flank of the fire.
+Ground crews who returned to the scene Tuesday morning are working to contain the eastern flank of the fire.
 They are trying to hold the fire to the west of the ridge line between Brown and Paradise Mountains and Mount Livermore.

 Fort Davis Fire Department spokesperson Jim Fowler says crews’ priorities Tuesday are to protect the Davis Mountains Resort and Crows Nest neighborhoods.